Making sure children know they have a voice is an important task. Learn how to teach your child to be assertive, with peers or adults.

 We tend to make most of the decisions for our kids, as we should.
 But sometimes we take it too far and forget that they can benefit from an opportunity to choose.

 For instance, give your child a choice of picking any book he likes from the bookstore.
-Let him choose an outfit to wear for the day, or whether to go to the park or the pool.
-Choices allow him to exercise his free will and encourage motivation to follow through.
+Let her choose an outfit to wear for the day, or whether to go to the park or the pool.
+Choices allow her to exercise her free will and encourage motivation to follow through.

-The trick is to be okay with either choice he picks.
-If offering a choice between the park or the pool, make sure you’re actually fine with going to either one.
+The trick is to be okay with either choice she picks.
+If offering a choice between the park or the pool, make sure you’re fine with going to either one.

 Learning how to teach your child to be assertive is an important task, one that can take practice and time.